kartik7120/Discord_Clone/notes.md

 - [x] User can select and send an emoji
 - [ ] Users can chat in private
 - [ ] Users can join channels on specific topics

+#### things to do
+- Fix bug of socket loading same user multiple times
+- connect database and save messages in the database
+- Make a landing page
+- Make a user identify in the backend and store it's information